JWM (Joe's Window Manager)

 - libXmu for drawing rounded windows (shape extension also needed)

 - libRSVG and Cairo for SVG backgrounds and icons

 - libxft for antialiased and true type fonts

 - libfribidi for right-to-left language support

-Latest development snapshot: JWM snapshot 876 (Older snapshots)
+Latest development snapshot: JWM snapshot 1600 (sig, release notes, older snapshots)

-See the ChangeLog for details on what has changed (versions and snapshots are tagged).
+See the ChangeLog for details on what has changed (releases and snapshots are tagged).

 See the JWM setup guide for instructions on setting up JWM.

 See the configuration documentation for comprehensive documentation on configuring JWM.
 JWM also comes with a manual page (run "man jwm" on the command line after installing JWM).